 Videos of our animals are featured on the Tiger and Lion pages.

 Safe Haven has received a grant of $8,000 from the Community Foundation of Western Nevada.
-Barrick Mining has donated matching of funds of $8,000.
-This dollar-for-dollar match was a requirement of the grant, and we thank Barrick for their support.
-Funding will support the construction of a pavilion and handicap-accessible restrooms for participants in our education programs.
+Barrick Mining has donated the required matching of funds of $8,000.
+In addition, Newmont Mining has granted us $5,000.
+These funds will support the construction of a pavilion and handicap-accessible restrooms for participants in our education programs.

 Our school field trips and presentations to church groups, senior groups, visitors with physical and mental challenges, and others have become very popular.
 We lack sufficient seating for lunches, lectures, and other activities, and the pavilion will fulfill this need.